Meet Kent Endacott

 Kent Endacott is a co-founder of Endacott Timmer, he has been serving the Lincoln community for 28 years.
 Kent’s close collaboration with his clients allows him to understand their objectives and build comprehensive estate and business succession planning solutions that are specifically tailored to transition their estates and businesses to successive generations in a careful and tax-efficient way.

-Kent currently has more experience in IRS matters, dealing with large estates, than almost all other lawyers in the state.
+Kent has extensive experience in IRS matters.
 He has successfully represented clients before the Internal Revenue Service in U.S. Tax Court.
 Kent also has extensive experience representing community banks in mergers and acquisitions, and representing community banks in regulatory matters before state and federal agencies.
 In addition to having clients all around Nebraska, Kent also holds licenses in South Dakota and Iowa and has clients in those states.

 Kent is a member of the American College of Trust and Estate Counsel (ACTEC), has served as ACTEC’s chair for the state of the Nebraska, as its regional chair for the Heartland of America region, and currently serves on its Benefits Committee and Business Succession Planning Committee.
 He is also a member of the Great Plains Federal Tax Institute and previously served as its board chair.
 In the community, Kent is a member of the Lincoln YMCA‘s Board of Directors.

 Creighton University School of Law Graduated cum laude